 The International Policy Centre for Inclusive Growth (IPC-IG) hosts socialprotection.org.
 The Centre is a global forum for South-South dialogue on innovative development policies guided by a partnership agreement between the Government of Brazil and the UNDP.
 Its mission is to promote policy dialogue and facilitate learning between developing countries around innovative social policies for inclusive growth, based on three pillars: Knowledge production; Knowledge sharing; and Capacity strengthening.

 The Institute for Applied Economic Research (Ipea) is a federal public foundation linked to the Ministry of Planning, Development and Management.
-It provides technical and institutional support to government actions – enabling the formulation and reformulation of public policies and Brazilian development programs.
+It provides technical and institutional support to government actions – enabling the formulation and reformulation of public policies and Brazilian development programmes.
 Its work is made available to society through numerous regular publications and seminars.
 Ipea’s mission is to “enhance public policies that are essential to Brazilian development by producing and disseminating knowledge and by advising the state in its strategic decisions.

 UNDP works in nearly 170 countries and territories, helping to achieve the eradication of poverty, and the reduction of inequalities and exclusion.
 We help countries to develop policies, leadership skills, partnering abilities and institutional capabilities towards sustainable development, democratic governance, peace building, and climate and disaster resilience.
 Since the adoption of the 2030 Agenda for Sustainable Development to end poverty, protect the planet and ensure that all people enjoy peace and prosperity, we are working to strengthen new frameworks for development.
 UNDP supports countries' efforts to achieve the new Sustainable Development Goals, which will guide global development priorities through 2030.